undergrad-partner-school

 Retention Rate

-As reported in 2025, the freshman retention rate for Boston College was 95%, which is an outstanding retention rate only the most prestigious institutions achieve.
+The freshman retention rate for Boston College was 96% in 2025, which is an amazing retention rate only the most prestigious institutions achieve.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-At this school, the rate of students graduating within six years is 91%, which is considered an above-average graduation rate.
+The six-year completion rate at this institution is 91%, which is considered an above-average graduation rate.

 Student Body